aaron13100/404solution/README.md

 ![3.
 Create New Redirect](http://plugins.svn.wordpress.org/404-solution/trunk/assets/screenshot-3.jpg)

 ## Changelog ##

+## Version 2.6.1 (February 24, 2018) ##
+* FIX: RegEx redirects support external URLs.
+* FIX: The Levenshtein algorithm improvement works with URLs up to 2083 characters in length (up from 300).
+* FIX: Try to avoid an issue where strange URLs starting with ///? are returned.

 ## Version 2.6.0 (February 2, 2018) ##
 * Feature: Use RegEx (regular expressions) to match URLs and redirect to specific pages.